4 Specific Language Guidelines

 }

-4.3 Diagrams
+4.4 Diagrams

-1. Figure and diagrams are translated.
+1. Text in figures and diagrams should be translated.